Wereldjimmy/JvanderWereld/book/MSc/Structural/Projects_SE.md

 This page contains the projects I did during my master's degree Structural Engineering at the Technical University Delft.

 ## Mathematical Optimization of Zandhazenbrug
-or the course Programme Base (CIEM000)) of the master Structural Engineering, I was part of a team of four students, and we were tasked to optimise a project based on mathematical models considering several stakeholders, objectives and constraints.
+For the course Programme Base (CIEM0000) of the master Structural Engineering, I was part of a team of four students, and we were tasked to optimise a project based on mathematical models considering several stakeholders, objectives, and constraints.
 We chose to optimise the Zandhazenbrug near Muiderberg.

 **Stakeholder analysis**\
 Firstly, a stakeholder analysis is done to map the stakeholders in a power-interest grid and gather all the requirements.
 These requirements where then used to set up several criteria for the multi-criteria decision analysis.